 - Kitchen Tongs

 Seriously, what on earth did I do before I got some of these?
 Oh I know, struggle, ruin food, burn myself and generally throw food around the pan!
 I have two sets these days, one silicone to protect my non stick pans and one metal for extra ‘pincing’ control!
-If you have to choose – go for a silicon all rounder.
+If you have to choose – go for a silicone all rounder.
 Turning sausages and getting an even brown will never be the same again!
 A really cheap and useful addition to your utensil draw.

 - Knife sharpener

 I do not have a particularly expensive set of knives (shocker!) – but I do have a knife sharpener.
 They come in all shapes, sizes and prices!
 I use the kind where you drag the knife through a V shaped blade, it was under £10 and is very small.
 There is nothing more satisfying than cutting and chopping with a sharp knife it makes me feel all cheffy!
 I will say though, if you have posh set of knives you’ll want an appropriate sharpener or stones so you don’t ruin your blades!

 I’ve had multiple sets and versions of these – but you can’t beat a stainless steel set linked together so you don’t loose them!
 One of things I teach in my classes is measures!
 Normally, I am not too fussed about weights and measures its just not my style – but in some recipes, especially when baking – measures can be the difference between a cooking fete or a cooking fail!
 A teaspoon of yeast is just that a teaspoon measure – no more no less and it’s actually 3.12g so using the spoon you stir your tea with just won’t cut it!